-The UACCM Bookstore, located at the intersection of Highway 9B and University Boulevard, offers textbooks, paper, supplies, and clothing.
+The UACCM Bookstore, located in the Business Technology Center, offers textbooks, paper, supplies, and clothing.
 The bookstore accepts checks for purchases; however, it does not cash personal checks.

 American Express, Discover, MasterCard, and Visa are accepted for purchases.
 A complete listing of book prices may be viewed at theuaccmbookstore.com.
 Pricing for new, used, and rental books are available; however, availability is not immediately guaranteed.
 Online orders will be confirmed by e-mail and may usually be obtained at the bookstore in twenty-four hours.
 Shipping options are also available.